ManuDaSilva/ManuDaSilva/README.md

 </p>

 I love learning new things and creating projects that people can enjoy, which is why I started my career creating game servers using my own scripts.
-In addition, for years I have been acquiring more knowledge, every day..
+In addition, for years I have been acquiring more knowledge, every day.

 - 🔭 I am currently working on a personal project.
 - 🌱 I am currently learning Python